craftcms/docs/docs/2.x/localization-guide.md

 ![Locales](./images/locales.png)

-When you add a new locale, you may notice that a little progress bar shows up in the Control Panel’s header.
+When you add a new locale, you may notice that a little progress bar shows up in the control panel’s header.
 That’s because Craft has to go through and re-save all of your site’s existing content, accounting for the new locale.
 Don’t delete any locales while that is running – it may result in unintended data loss.

 ## Step 2: Update your sections